ion2s-gmbh/vbox/README.md

 ## Usage
 1. Clone this Repository
 1. Run `vagrant up`
-1. By default no custom provisioning scripts will be executed.

-You can enable certain provisioning scripts in the Vagrantfile and run `vagrant provision` to provision the box accordingly.
+You can enable/disable certain provisioning scripts in the Vagrantfile and run `vagrant provision` to provision the box accordingly.

 ## Default settings